 Associate Professor is the main academic career grade at Oxford with a focus on research and teaching, spanning the full range of professor grades in the USA.
-In exceptional cases, the title of full Professor may be awarded on appointment.
-Once in post Associate Professors may apply for the title of Full Professor as their career progresses.
-Associate Professors are appointed jointly by a University department/faculty and an Oxford college and you will have a contract with both.
+Associate Professors are appointed jointly by a University department/faculty and an Oxford college, and you will have a contract with both.